cagov/11ty-serverless-preview-mode/README.md

 Render a single 11ty page using data from your Wordpress API endpoint.

-If you have content in Wordpress for your eleventy site, you can create a Function as a Service (FaaS) function that will render content for preview right out of Wordpress.
+If you have content in Wordpress for your eleventy site, you can create a Function as a Service (FaaS) function that will render Wordpress content without having to save it anywhere (serverless).

 ## Features
-- Single page 11ty rendering of content retrieved from your Wordpress API data source.
+- Single-page 11ty rendering of content retrieved from your Wordpress API data source.
 - Digest page for all pages that match a specific Wordpress tag ID.
 - Easy Azure FaaS integration

 ## Eleventy setup ##

-Use your existing 11ty build to provide all the template work needed to render your preview.
+Use your existing 11ty build to provide all the template work required to render your preview.

 ### Preview mode page template ###
-You will need to have a single page in your 11ty input templates to customize how your pages are rendered.
+Define a page in your 11ty input templates to customize how your pages are rendered.

 Add this to your 11ty input folder (ex. `pages`) with the `.11ty.js` extention (ex. `previewModePage.11ty.js`).